Updated February 13, 2020

 “Temple”, the child said, practicing on me his very clear English.

 I was standing on the terrace of what were the vestiges of the community’s temple structure, lost to time and with no audience left except the surrounding canopy of silent green.
-I wondered in the moment what else might be hiding nearby, and the ghosts that lie within.
+I wondered for a moment what else might be hiding nearby, and the ghosts that lie within.

 The village of La Pradera is a much shorter trip than to El Cady, and then the El Remanso trailhead is just five minutes farther past La Pradera.
 There’s a blue sign by the side of the road designating the trailhead, next to which we parked on the shoulder.
 We took our backpacks, put on our bug spray, and trotted down what felt like a more well-worn path.
 It made me wonder why my guide took his machete, as this trail is at first a piece of cake.